 This website is dedicated to Rosemary Timperley (1920-1988), an author of

-over sixty novels and hundreds of short stories.
-Timperley was born in London and sold her
+over sixty novels and hundreds of short stories and feature articles, the latter published

-first short story to Illustrated magazine in 1946.
-She began her freelance
+short story to Illustrated magazine in 1946.
+She began her freelance writing

-writing career in 1960 after working as a school teacher and journalist.
+career in 1960 after many years working as a school teacher and journalist.
 Among her most

 famous tales are the classic ghost stories "The Mistress in Black" (1969) and